-The 5 euro coin "Subtropical zone" will consist of two different copper-nickel alloys and a translucent polymer ring.
-It will weigh 9 g and will be produced in both mint condition and with a proof-like finish.
+The 5 euro coin “Subtropical zone” consists of two different copper-nickel alloys and a translucent polymer ring.
+The coin weighs 9 g and was produced in both mint condition and with a proof-like finish.

-The mint condition coins will be brought into circulation at their face value (€5) by the Deutsche Bundesbank.
+The mint condition coins were brought into circulation at their face value (€5) by the Deutsche Bundesbank on 17 April 2018.

-The issue price of the collector quality coins with a proof-like finish will be higher than their nominal value.
-The German Sales Agency for Collectors' Coins will announce the exact price and the specific ordering conditions in good time prior to the coins being issued.
+The issue price of the collector's quality coins with a proof-like finish was higher than their nominal value, sold by the German Sales Agency for Collectors' Coins of the Federal Republic of Germany.

 Source: Federal Ministry of Finance